 Apart from these two process, to achieve a refined grain structure and improved workpeice hardness, you can also opt for normalizing your metal workpieces.

 Based on Applicable Materials

-Both these techniques apply to a wide range of metals and certain non-metals like glass, but annealing is best suited for steel, aluminum, copper, and brass.
+Both these techniques apply to a wide range of metals and certain non-metals like glass and plastics, but annealing is best suited for steel, aluminum, copper, and brass.

 Non-ferrous metals can not undergo tempering, while steel workpieces are most favorable for the tempering process.

 If a non-ferrous material undergoes tempering, it may embrittle or harden, making it more vulnerable to fracture.

 As annealed materials are more ductile and easier to machine, they are used for making household items like kettles and utensils, knives, electrical components like wires, and mechanical components like gears and bearings.

 In contrast, tempered workpieces possess higher strength and relatively higher hardness, making them ideal for high-loading and fatigue applications like automotive components, industrial machines, buildings, and bridges.

 Factors that Determine the Selection of Appropriate Process

 A proper selection criterion is crucial before selecting a heat treatment process for your application.